Silvie3D/S3D_CamTilt/README.md

 S3D_CamTilt is compatible with Blender versions 2.80 and later.

 Support:
-For support or questions, contact us at rabahahmed95@gmail.com
+For support or questions, contact me at rabahahmed95@gmail.com

 Release Notes:
 Version 1.2.1 (March 2023):